ivmai/bdwgc/doc/gcdescr.md

   operation in computing the object start address.
   * The mark bit for the target object is checked and set.
 If the object was previously unmarked, the object is pushed on the mark stack.
 The descriptor is read from the page descriptor.
-(This is computed from information `GC_obj_kinds` when the page is first allocated.)
+(This is computed from information stored in `GC_obj_kinds` when the page is first allocated.)

 At the end of the mark phase, mark bits for left-over free lists are cleared, in case a free list was accidentally marked due to a stray pointer.